TaylorFinklea/fastmcp-server-collection/README.md

 ### Adding new servers

-1. Create a new Python file in the `fastmcp_server_collection/servers/` directory
+1. Create a new Python file in the `fastmcp_server_collection/servers/` directory.
+See [https://gofastmcp.com/servers/fastmcp] for more information.
 2. Implement the necessary functionality using FastMCP
 3. Ensure your file includes code that starts the FastMCP server when run directly
-4. Update the server registry to include your new server
+4. Update the server registry in the README to include your new server

 ## Testing